 If you live in a council-owned home - or were when it was transferred to another landlord – you may be able to buy the property at a discount.
 Read our handy Q&A to find out more.

 Q. What is Right to Buy?

 A. The Government’s Right to Buy scheme allows all eligible council tenants – and some housing association tenants – in England to buy their home at a discount.

-Right to Buy was scrapped in Scotland on 1 August 2016, and the Welsh assembly has announced plans to follow suit.
-The scheme is available in Northern Ireland although rules are different.
+Right to Buy was scrapped in Scotland in 2016, and the Welsh assembly has announced plans to follow suit.
+The scheme is available in Northern Ireland although the rules are different.